 Sawdust is an obvious possibility here, which is why it's so important to wear protective goggles.
 Your DIY workspace may often have drops of oil, cleaners, white spirit, wood stains, paint and the like dripped here and there.
 You may easily put a finger on a tiny drop of these without realising it and then rub your eyes.
 So always check what might be on the surface you're about to touch or lean on.
 Don’t forget your protective goggles.

 Other people's infections

 If you get asked to "take a look at" your child's or family member's eye because it's irritating, always wash your hands thoroughly afterwards.
 You don't want to transfer any infection they may have to your fingers and then to your own eyes, should you subconsciously rub them soon afterwards.
 Lots of different infections are associated with the symptoms of eye irritation, such as conjunctivitis or blepharitis.
 If in doubt, just look, don't touch and get a medical opinion if needs be.

 Fires and barbeques

 Do you have a log fire or log burner?
 A piece of ash could easily get into your eye if you aren't careful when cleaning it out.
 Perform this operation gently and keep the dust down.
 Likewise when cleaning a barbeque, especially if it's windy outside.
 Make sure when you're cleaning it out, or turning the charcoal, that the wind won't blow ash or charcoal pieces directly into your eyes.

-Many things that can cause eye irritation may also cause deeper physical damage to the surface of your eye.
+Many things that can cause eye irritation may also cause damage to the surface of your eye.
 Although it's a natural reaction to want to rub your eyes, try to remember that you're potentially rubbing an irritant onto and into your eye.
 Scratches to the surface of the eye can lead to infections.